VoltDB has offered one consistency level from v1.0 until today: fully ACID, serializable transactions.

 By allowing users to focus solely on their application logic, this kind of programming model allows users to reason about the semantics of their system without being distributed systems experts.
 In particular, users are able to depend on framework-level correctness and fault-tolerance guarantees as axiomatic, vastly restricting the surface area over which bugs and errors can manifest.

 That’s a fancy way of saying developers will be more productive and systems will have fewer bugs.

 The argument against ACID is that it costs too much in performance and availability.
 VoltDB performance is clear proof by counter-example that ACID can scale.
 See our architecture section for more background on how this works.
 Our high availability features and usage by major banks and telcos show that it doesn’t have to mean less uptime either.

 ACID transactions aren’t a panacea, but where they don’t totally negate one of the above concerns, they make the response much simpler.
-ACID allows developers to think about a set of changes as a complete unit that will run as if it is the only thing running, and will either succeeded or fail in totality, not piecemeal.
-The energy used to address all of the concerns above is better spent adding features to the end application, or getting that application into production faster.
+ACID allows developers to think about a set of changes as a compete unit that will run as if it is the only thing running, and will either succeeded or fail in totality, not piecemeal.
+The time and energy used to address the lack of ACID transactions is better spent adding needed business features to the end application, or getting it into production faster.

-In conclusion, ACID transactions allow the application developer to focus on solving problems.
 At VoltDB, we work every day on distributed systems problems like consensus, coordination and fault resolution.
 We push forward on state management and managing concurrent access.
 We do this so you don’t have to – so you can focus on your problem, without worrying about ours.
-Distributed databases are messy.
-Through ACID transactions with full serializable isolation, VoltDB users are protected from that messiness.